Search

 High-occupancy vehicle (HOV) lane: Welcome Bay Road

-A potential all-day HOV lane on a section of Welcome Bay Road east of Meadowviews Drive through to the traffic signals near the Maungatapu underpass (westbound, towards the city).
+The City Future Committee has approved all-day HOV lane on a section of Welcome Bay Road east of Meadowviews Drive through to the traffic signals near the Maungatapu underpass (westbound, towards the city).
 This would require changes to walking and cycling facilities and affect some parking spaces.

 We are also proposing to add traffic signals at the Kaitemako Road intersection with Welcome Bay Road, to support vehicles turning into Welcome Bay Road and pedestrians crossing the road.
 This would replace the existing pedestrian refuge crossings either side of the intersection.